 - Developing a Data-Driven Player Ranking in Soccer using Predictive Model Weights.
 Joel Brooks, Matthew Kerr, John Guttag.
 The 22nd ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD 2016), August 2016.
 (Slides)

 - Using Machine Learning to Draw Inferences from Pass Location Data in Soccer.
 Joel Brooks, Matthew Kerr, John Guttag.
-Statistical Analysis and Data Mining: The ASA Data Science Journal, Forthcoming 2016.
+Statistical Analysis and Data Mining: The ASA Data Science Journal, October 2016.

 - Recognizing and Analyzing Ball Screen Defense in the NBA.
 Avery McIntyre, Joel Brooks, John Guttag, Jenna Wiens.
 Sloan Sports Analytics Conference, March 2016.